-b) Interest Rate Risk
+a) Interest Rate Risk

 Interest rate risk is the risk that the fair value of future cash flows will fluctuate as a result of changes in interest rates.
-The Company's sensitivity to interest rates is currently immaterial as the Company's debt bears interest at fixed rates.
+The Company's sensitively to interest rates is currently immaterial as the Company's debt bears interest at fixed rates.

-c) Price Risk
+b) Price Risk